liamjoelsmith/interacting-particles/README.md

 # interacting-particles
 Simulation of Many Interacting Particles and their Thermodynamic Properties.

 Since this project was completed as part of a university course (and the same project is run every year), the matlab code is not visible to the public.
 However, I've included some sample simulations as a guide of what was involved.
+A number of methods was used throughout the project, and is not limited to: using the 'Verlet' method for calculating positions/velocities/accelerations, using the 'boids' model to simulate flocking behaviour in particles in a 2-D box.

 ## Particle Interaction Simulation
 Introduces interaction forces between particles in an Ideal Gas MATLAB simulation.
 In particular, a Lennard-Jones potential was chosen as it is considered a simple yet realistic model for intermolecular interactions.
 It describes soft repulsive and attractive interactions, meaning that it well represents electronically neutral atoms/molecules.
 A sample simulation can be seen below.